TorchlightSoftware/front-end-application/README.md

 **As you modify files in the app/client directory, run `./scripts/build` and refresh your browser in order to see the changes.**

 ### Job application instructions

-For those interested in doing front end design for Torchlight.
-This test is required for all applicants.
-If you pass we will contact you for an interview.

 Each successive part will require more knowledge and skill.
 It starts with general CSS layout, and gets more javascript intensive.